Feeding Brighter Futures

 A child eating cereal at a Greggs Breakfast Club

-A Breakfast Club costs just £3,000 to set up and run for one year (for an average of 65 children).
-We prefer to let our schools choose the right nutritional mix of foods to suit their pupils and supply a start-up grant and meet ongoing costs to keep the club running.
-Our Breakfast Clubs are a place to have fun as well as fill tummies so many clubs often expand their offering with fun activities, including games or sports for extra enrichment opportunities.
+We prefer to let our schools choose the right nutritional mix of foods and activities to suit their pupils, so we supply grants each term to meet the needs of the school.
+Our school clubs are a place to have fun as well as fill tummies so many clubs often expand their offering with fun activities, including games or sports for extra enrichment opportunities.
+After school clubs are a safe and secure place for children to finish their school day but also provide the time and resource for children to engage in additional learning and homework using school equipment.

 We also have funding available to assist with any start-up costs related to cooking equipment and cold food storage.